gsu-library/library-instruction-recorder/README.txt

 * Escaped a lot of fields that were not already escaped.
 * Report downloads in Firefox are fixed.
 * Copying a class now allows all fields to be edited before being submitted.
+* Added an option to disable email reminders.

 = 1.1.3 =
 * Doesn't look for WP_UNINSTALL_PLUGIN flag in the uninstall method now.